dhiyaulhaqZA/flutter-monorepo/README.md

 # Flutter Monorepo Template
 Flutter Monorepo is a centralized repository that enables cross-platform app development using Flutter in an efficient and highly scalable manner.
-This monorepo provides a structured development approach and allows development teams to share business logic, resources, and components across Android, iOS, linux, macos, windows and web applications.
+This monorepo provides a structured development approach and allows development teams to share business logic, resources, and components across multiple apps on Android, iOS, linux, macos, windows and web applications.

 ## Tech Stacks
 - [Flutter](https://flutter.dev/)